Keeping Clients Happy: Focusing Efforts

 - gaps in core inefficiencies, and

-- staff turnover rates are effecting their business .
+- staff turnover rates are affecting their business .

 One of the areas, where analytics can be applied to high level thinking in HR, is presented in the Observe, Orient, Decide and Act (OODA) chart below.
 In this example of the OODA loop, are a series of procedures as detailed by a HR policy that demonstrate several linear events necessary to process an action or innovation.
 Let’s suppose that the process currently being vetted is found to be time consuming and inefficient.